 \section{Abstract}

-This paper presents the Deceptive Humor Dataset (DHD)\footnote{DHD: Deceptive Humor Dataset}, a novel resource for studying humor derived from fabricated claims and misinformation.
-In an era of rampant misinformation, understanding how humor intertwines with deception is essential.
-DHD consists of humor-infused comments generated from false narratives, incorporating fabricated claims and manipulated information using the ChatGPT-4o model.
-Each instance is labeled with a Satire Level, ranging from 1 for subtle satire to 3 for high-level satire and classified into five distinct Humor Categories: \textit{Dark Humor, Irony, Social Commentary, Wordplay, and Absurdity.} The dataset spans multiple languages including English, Telugu, Hindi, Kannada, Tamil, and their code-mixed variants (Te-En, Hi-En, Ka-En, Ta-En), making it a valuable multilingual benchmark.
-By introducing DHD, we establish a structured foundation for analyzing humor in deceptive contexts, paving the way for a new research direction that explores how humor not only interacts with misinformation but also influences its perception and spread.
-We establish strong baselines for the proposed dataset, providing a foundation for future research to benchmark and advance deceptive humor detection models.\footnote{*\textbf{Under Review}}
+In the evolving landscape of online discourse, misinformation increasingly adopts humorous tones to evade detection and gain traction.
+This work introduces Deceptive Humor as a novel research direction, emphasizing how false narratives, when coated in humor, can become more difficult to detect and more likely to spread.
+To support research in this space, we present the Deceptive Humor Dataset (DHD) a collection of humor-infused comments derived from fabricated claims using the ChatGPT-4o model.
+Each entry is labeled with a Satire Level (from 1 for subtle satire to 3 for overt satire) and categorized into five humor types: Dark Humor, Irony, Social Commentary, Wordplay, and Absurdity.
+The dataset spans English, Telugu, Hindi, Kannada, Tamil, and their code-mixed forms, making it a valuable resource for multilingual analysis.
+DHD offers a structured foundation for understanding how humor can serve as a vehicle for the propagation of misinformation, subtly enhancing its reach and impact.
+Strong baselines are established to encourage further research and model development in this emerging area.